Damour: Middle Ages

-19th to 21st centuries
+Emirate of Mount Lebanon

+From 1523 to 1842 Damour was part of the Emirate of Mount Lebanon, an autonomous region inside the Ottoman Empire.
+It was run according to the iqta system of tax farming and the millet system which organized Ottoman subjects along religious distinctions.

+Late ottoman silk boom

+In 1843, Antoine-Fortune Portalis established (along with Prosper, Nicolas, Joseph) the first mechanized silk factory in Double Qaim-Maqamate of Mount Lebanon, which was one of the first steps in incorporating the mountain's economy into the world capitalist system, and toward the rise of the importance of silk in the lives and livelihoods of the Lebanese peasantry.

+The number of silk filatures in the Mount Lebanon Mutasarrifate expanded from 33 in 1862 to 101 in 1885 and 149 in 1893; in 1905, Damour had five silk factories in operation.
+Silk production was concentrated alongside mulberry cultivation in the coastal plain, and the wealth it generated funded the construction of substantial mansions associated with the families of industrialists.

 In the 19th century, Damour was a flourishing center of the Chouf region.
 Its plain was then planted with mulberry and had twelve large manufacturing companies.
 Ten thousand workers and technicians worked in the natural silk industry.
 The city has a real fascination for the Lebanese worker and attracts the largest majority of the natives in the Sahel region.

+Late Ottoman sectarian conflict

 During the last centuries, Damour was located on the central axis of fighting and successive wars.

+Damour lay within the southern, predominantly Druze-administered kaymakamate of Mount Lebanon during the period of confessional unrest that culminated in the 1860 Mount Lebanon civil war.
+Across the wider conflict, at least two hundred villages were destroyed and thousands were killed in fighting between Druze and Maronite communities, with Druze forces emerging militarily victorious after successive assaults on Deir al-Qamar, Zahlé, Hasbaya and Rashaya.
+European intervention, including French and British forces, followed the violence and led to the establishment of the Mount Lebanon Mutasarrifate in 1861 under the Règlement Organique.

 During the civil war that started in 1858, Maronites stood up to the power of the Druze.
 In April 1860, this resulted in violence carried out by Druze forces, leading to the massacre of several thousand Christians, with estimates ranging from 10,000 to 15,000.
 In addition, churches and monasteries were plundered.

-During the nights of the first world war, inhabitants met the armoured French cruiser Jeanne d'Arc sailors and received medicines, food and other needed supplies.
+French Mandate (1920-1943)

 In 1941, Damour was the French administrative capital.
-The city being a strategic crossing point on the road to Beirut, 21 July 1941, was the place of one of the battles that affected Lebanon during World War II Syria-Lebanon Campaign.
+The Battle of Damour occurred between the 5th-9 July 1941 during World War II in the Syria-Lebanon Campaign.
 Australian troops, progressing towards the North along the coast, took Damour, held by the French Foreign Legion, faithful to the Vichy Government.
 A cease-fire was concluded at the end of the battle.
 There were no more obstacles in the direction of Beirut.

-In 1942, South African army engineers built a railway line from Haifa to Beirut along the coast and Australian engineers continued the line to Tripoli. <Orpen N & Martin H J. Salute the Sappers, part 1.
-1981 Johannesburg.
-ISBN 0 620 05376 3> The line is no longer in use.
+In 1942, South African army engineers built a railway line from Haifa to Beirut along the coast and Australian engineers continued the line to Tripoli.

+The railway is no longer in use.